AojiaoZero/Antaris/README.md

 Note: Upload this game on root folder or on xampp htdocs folder.
 Otherwise you will get some CSS image errors.

+Installation

+    1. Upload antaris.sql to your database
+    2. After uploaded, edit includes/config.php in order to make your game work

 Username: Admin
 Password: admin